heiswayi/heiswayi.nrird.com/_posts/2015-10-16-manually-install-apache-php-mysql-composer-on-windows.md

 ---
 layout: post
 title: Manually Install Apache, PHP, MySQL Server and Composer on Windows
-description: Tutorial on set up your own fully functional WAMP server on Windows without using any ready-to-use package like WampServer, XAMPP and whatnots.
+description: Tutorial to set up your own fully functional WAMP server on Windows without using any ready-made package like WampServer, XAMPP, etc.
 keywords: manual install, apache, php, mysql, composer, wamp server
 tags: [PHP, Composer, MySQL, Apache]
 comments: true
 ---

-Instead of using any ready-to-use package like WampServer, XAMPP and whatnots, you can make your own fully functional WAMP server.
+Instead of using any ready-made package like WampServer, XAMPP and whatnots, you can make your own fully functional WAMP server.
+The term **WAMP** here stands for Windows, Apache, MySQL and PHP.
 So, this tutorial is about **how you can manually install Apache, PHP, MySQL server and Composer on your Windows PC**.
 As for your information, when writing this I'm currently using **Windows 10 Pro 64-bit**.
 So, this tutorial is based on it.
 Let's start!

 ### Apache